Civil

 The 1958 National Aeronautics and Space Act created the National Aeronautics and Space Administration (NASA) to conduct a civil space program, while assigning military space activities to the Department of Defense.

-Over the past six decades, other U.S. government agencies have taken leadership roles in various aspects of civil space activities, but NASA remains by far the largest and most visible U.S. civil space agency.
+Over the decades, other U.S. government agencies have taken leadership roles in various aspects of civil space activities, but NASA remains by far the largest and most visible U.S. civil space agency.
 Others with significant roles in civil space include:

 Other agencies also have roles in the space program.
-Until 2019, the President submitted to Congress an annual Aeronautics and Space Report of the President that provided funding and programmatic information about all U.S. Government agencies involved in space activities.
-Use the tab Reports|NAS GAO Others|Other Reports for quick links to a few of the last Aeronautics and Space Reports.
+The President submits to Congress an annual “Aeronautics and Space Report of the President” that provides funding and programmatic information about all U.S. Government agencies involved in space activities.
+Use the tab Reports|NAS GAO Others|Other Reports for links to recent reports.

 NASA